 In the Postman app, hover your cursor over your collection on the left-hand side, click the arrow (▸), then click the View in web button.

 In this private web view, you’ll be able to see each request in the collection, their descriptions, and code snippets generated from the environment and the language you’ve selected.
-You will also be able to post comments
+You will also be able to post comments.

-Note that this private URL is only accessible to Postman users logged in with appropriate permissions — anyone without access to the collection itself receives an error message upon attempting to view it.
+Note: This private URL is only accessible to Postman users logged in with appropriate permissions — anyone without access to the collection itself receives an error message upon attempting to view it.
 To make this documentation available to others, you will need to publish it.

 You can also access the documentation section from the Browse View.
 In the Browse view, point your cursor to the collection name and click any collection name to go to the documentation section:

 Alternatively, you can also point your cursor to any collection in your dashboard view and click it to go to the documentation section.
 A point to remember is clicking any collection from anywhere in Postman Dashboard will land you in the documentation section.